andrewbaxter/spaghettinuum/readme.md

 - Own your identity - no monthly payments, nobody else can ever use your identity or restrict you from using it
 - No hoops to jump through to get an ID, no WHOIS requirements
-- Get TLS certificates in a single request, no challenges.
-Or generate your own self-signed certificate validated via DHT
 - DNS bridge for compatibility with existing software
+- Get TLS certificates in a single request, no challenge procedure.
+Or generate your own _secure_ self-signed certificates (validated via DHT)
 - Smartcard/PCSC/GPG-card backed identities, optionally, as an excuse to buy a Yubikey 5 Nano

 **Current status**: Feature complete but very new -- expect bugs and major changes.